-Dr. Michele Trenti (University of Melbourne, Australia): Principal Investigator
+A/Prof Michele Trenti (University of Melbourne, Australia): Principal Investigator

 Michele is an astrophysicist with a broad range of research interests spanning from the formation of star and galaxies in the infancy of the Universe to high energy phenomena such as Gamma Ray Burst explosions and tidal disruptions of stars by black holes.
-He received his PhD in 2005 in Italy Scuola Normale Superiore of Pisa and after traveling around the world he is now a Senior Lecturer and Australian Research Council Future Fellow at the University of Melbourne.
+He received his PhD in 2005 in Italy Scuola Normale Superiore of Pisa and after traveling around the world he is now an Associate Professor and Australian Research Council Future Fellow at the University of Melbourne.
 Michele authored more than 100 peer-reviewed publications and has a strong experience leading astronomical observations from space.
 In fact he is among the most successful users of the Hubble Space Telescope as measured by observing time awarded as Principal Investigator (primarily for the multi-year Brightest of Reionizing Galaxies "BoRG" survey).
 As keen fan of the Star Trek Universe, with SkyHopper Michele now aims at developing a cubic spacecraft.

 Dr. Lee Spitler (Macquarie University, Australia)

 Dr. Lee Spitler uses innovative observing technology to study distant galaxies in order to how they grow and evolve.
 He is current leading the Huntsman project, which uses an array of Canon lenses to detect extremely faint structures around galaxies.
 He led efforts to launch the SpaceEye cubesat, which has now merged into the SkyHopper mission.

 Dr .
 Jochen Greiner (Max Planck Institute for Extraterrestrial Physics, Germany)